 Nancy Isenberg, MD, MPH, FAAN

-Nancy Isenberg presently directs the Center for Healthy Aging at Virginia Mason Medical Center.
+Nancy Isenberg is the Medical Director of the Center for Healthy Aging at Swedish Neuroscience Institute offering comprehensive care for the evaluation, prevention and treatment of cognitive challenges.
 She has developed and facilitates evidence-based resiliency and compassion trainings for leaders, physicians, employees, patients and families at Virginia Mason and through the Washington Physicians Health Program.
 She obtained her medical degree, and Master of public health from Columbia College of Physicians and Surgeons and School of Public Health, with residency training at the Neurological Institute, Columbia Medical Center.
 She has published multiple peer reviewed research articles, and book chapters on neuroimaging and neuropsychiatry, and lectured widely on the Neuroscience of Compassion and Mindfulness.
 She is committed to the development and implementation of renewable resilience programs which incorporate the newest evidence-based systems and neuroscience of wellbeing.

 Carin Mack, MSW